Last Updated on February 20, 2025

 Listen to Your Examiner and Instructor One Last Time

 Upon successfully passing your driving test, you will be handed a driving certificate as proof of your accomplishment.
-Despite the excitement and relief, you may feel, it is important to pay attention to the feedback from your examiner.
+Despite the excitement and relief, it’s important to listen carefully to any feedback from your examiner.
 They will provide detailed insights into any minor faults observed during your test.
 Keeping these points in mind can help you improve your driving skills and maintain a high standard of driving when you begin driving independently.
-Your instructor may also offer additional advice, which can be beneficial as you embark on this new chapter of your driving journey.

 Receiving Your Full Driving Licence